vedetta-com/caesonia/README.md

 ssh-keygen -r mercury.example.com
 ```

-Primary domain has record type SSHFP for each MX subdomain with a fingerprint of the server's public key
+Primary domain has records type SSHFP for each MX subdomain with a fingerprint of the server's public key
 ```console
 mercury.example.com	86400	IN	SSHFP	1 1 2...
 mercury.example.com	86400	IN	SSHFP	1 2 5...